 There are a lot of people living in survival mode right now.
 It is not meant to be lived in.
 It is meant for short a duration.
 Yet due to lack of pain management we live in it.
 Every day is merely how to get through that moment, that hour, that day, that week.
 And nothing unnecessary is included in this survival mode.
 Go out with friends?
 No, no energy left for any socialization.
 Engage in a favorite hobby?
 With what energy?
 Exercise like you are supposed to?
 In what world is that even possible with the pain you are in, right?
 And then it would make it even worse for the next day.
 That is simply out of the question.
 No, it is get through work, crash and burn at home to suffer in peace.
 Over and over and over again.
 It is an existence.
 Not a life.
 And many, many people are stuck in this survival mode due to lack of proper pain management.
 I foresee many more will be added to the list now.

 It is a dangerous state to be in.
 Often it leads to sleep deprivation because by pushing through the pain, pain levels are high, when pain levels are high, we cannot sleep.
 Leading to painsomnia and then sleep deprivation.
-Sleep deprivation and high pain leads to mood regulation issues of depression and anxiety.
-For me this was my danger-zone for suicidal ideation.
+Sleep deprivation and high pain lead to mood regulation issues of depression and anxiety.
+For me, this was my danger-zone for suicidal ideation.

 I lived in the zone of survival mode for years.
 It is a horrible pain filled, isolated hermit existence.
 And you feel there will never be any escape from it.
 Because in general no one has any real desire to put any effort into actually helping you.
 I have pain.
 I am having trouble coping with this pain.
 My medications are not working.
 And nada.